slowernews/hamster-system/README.md

 *Mantra: 'You don't need a personal budget'.*

-Does it worth to spend cognitive bandwidth to know that you spent €312,23 on groceries last month?
+Does it worth to spend cognitive bandwidth to know that last month you spent €312,23 on groceries?
-I know that I spend from €300 +- 20% on it every month.
-What I crave is to feel in control of my finances (life).
+I already know that I spend €300 &#8723; 20% on it every month.
+What I crave is to feel in control of my life.

 How to do it in a practical way?
-Simply track your **net worth** in a spreadsheet:
+Track your **net worth** in a spreadsheet:

 - List all your assets (bank, ebank, stocks, funds, crypto, whatever) and sum them.
 List and sum your liabilities (if relevant).
 The difference is your net worth.
 You can even separate liquid from non-liquid assets (e.g. house, car).
 Every case is a case, you must build your template from zero.
-- When your net worth is too risky (for your personality) get more tight and work on improving it.
+- When your net worth is too risky (for your personality) get more tight.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.